 Shopify started over ten years ago when our founder Tobi wanted to sell snowboards with his company at that time called Snowdevil.
-He quickly realized it was incredibly challenging to sell snowboards online without an easy to use ecommerce platform or website creator.
+He quickly realized it was incredibly challenging to sell snowboards online without an easy to use ecommerce platform.
 So he decided to create it himself, and Shopify was born.

 Shopify is now the leading commerce platform designed for businesses of all sizes.
 Whether you sell online, on social media, in store, or out of the trunk of your car, Shopify has you covered.
 The first Shopify store was our own, and it’s been our mission to make commerce better for everyone ever since.